Last updated on September 27th, 2022

 It is not possible to diagnose prediabetes with your health condition.
 Therefore, make sure you do not ignore the initial symptoms of diabetes.
 Your doctor will suggest you any of the following tests to diagnose prediabetes in case he/she notices symptoms of diabetes:

 - Haemoglobin A1c test: Hemoglobin A1c blood test helps calculate your average blood sugar levels in the past 2-3 months.
-This test calculates the percentage of haemoglobin that is bound to the blood sugar.
+This test calculates the percentage of hemoglobin that is bound to the blood sugar.
 The normal prediabetes HbA1c level is 5.7% and 6.4%.

 - Oral glucose tolerance test: Oral glucose tolerance is the ability of your body to tolerate the consumed glucose.
 This test measures how your body is maintaining its blood sugar levels after consuming sugary solutions.
 In this test, there is a comparison of blood sugar levels before and after drinking the sugary solution.
 This test is common for diagnosing gestational diabetes.
 If you have prediabetes, your normal blood sugar levels will be 140-199 mg/dl.